This post may contain affiliate links. Please read my disclosure and privacy policy.

 butterfinger mixture pressed into pan and cut into small bars.

 While you wait, go ahead and melt the chocolate over a double-boiler.
-The perk of using a double boiler is the pan of boiled water can be kept underneath the bowl of chocolate, so it will stay melted while you coat both sides of the candy bars.
+The perk of using a double boiler is that the pan of boiling water can be kept underneath the bowl of chocolate, allowing it to stay melted while you coat both sides of the candy bars.
 (Alternatively, you can melt the chocolate in a heat-safe bowl in the microwave using 30-second intervals.)

 Remove the pan from the freezer.
-The bottom may still feel warm to the touch, which is good because the bars are easier to slice when they aren’t totally cold.
-Use a large sharp knife to cut the peanut butter layer into bars.
+The bottom may still feel warm to the touch, which is good because the bars are easier to slice when they aren’t cold.
+Use a large, sharp knife to cut the peanut butter layer into bars.

-Make 5 vertical cuts to make 6 rows of candy bars, and then cut them in half to create 12 large candy bars.
+Make five vertical cuts to make six rows of candy bars, and then cut them in half to create 12 large candy bars.
 Or, cut them in half again to make smaller fun-size bars.
 (Or Butterfinger bites!)

 melted chocolate on stovetop and added to the bars on a lined baking sheet.

-Use 2 forks to dip each bar into the melted chocolate and let the excess chocolate drip off before placing them on a parchment-lined baking sheet.
+Use two forks to dip each bar into the melted chocolate, letting the excess chocolate drip off before placing them on a parchment-lined baking sheet.
 Or, use a spoon to spread the melted chocolate over each bar.
 Once the chocolate has hardened, flip the bars over and coat the other side.

-There’s no need to be perfect or totally coat the sides of the bars because the process can feel tedious.
-(Next time, I’d probably just coat the tops and call it a day.)
+There’s no need to be perfect or coat the sides of the bars because the process can feel tedious.
+(Next time, I’d probably coat the tops and call it a day.)

 homemade butterfingers on a baking sheet.